Arthemesia

-Arthemesia was a Finnish melodic black metal band active between 1994 and 2010.
-The band derives their name from Artemisia absinthium, Latin for wormwood, thought to have many spiritual qualities.
-Their music mainly concerns a projection of the band's philosophy, namely glorification of the occult and Satanism, but also nature and Shamanism.
+Arthemesia was a Finnish melodic black metal band active from 1994 to 2010.
+The name derives from Artemisia absinthium, Latin for wormwood, thought to have spiritual qualities.
+Their music projects the band's philosophy of glorifying the occult and Satanism, but also nature and Shamanism.

-The band was formed in 1994, originally under the name Celestial Agony by vocalist Valtias Mustatuuli and guitarist Routa, but did not record their first demo until 1998, by which time the band included Jari "Arbaal" Mäenpää (guitar), Jukka-Pekka Miettinen (bass), and Oliver Fokin (drums).
+The band was formed in 1994 as Celestial Agony by vocalist Valtias Mustatuuli and guitarist Routa, but did not record their first demo until 1998, by which time the band included Jari "Arbaal" Mäenpää (guitar), Jukka-Pekka Miettinen (bass), and Oliver Fokin (drums).

-The band's first album, Devs Iratvs, was compiled from several demos they had recorded prior to its release in 2001.
+The band's first album, Devs Iratvs, was compiled from several demos recorded prior to its release in 2001.
 A first proper studio album, ShamaNatahs, was released in 2004.
-Mäenpää left to form a new band named Wintersun.
+Mäenpää left to form Wintersun.